wd15/pfhub/wiki/test.md

 {% assign file_path = page.url | truncate: len, "" | append: ".md" %}

 [edit this page]({{ site.prose_base }}{{ file_path }})

+Here is some text, which I have added.